AdobeDocs/campaign-classic.pt-BR/help/web/using/managing-answers.md

 ### Armazenamento em um campo arquivado {#storing-in-an-archived-field}

 É fácil estender o template de dados adicionando novos espaços de armazenamento para salvar as respostas fornecidas em pesquisas.
-Para fazer isso, marque a opção **[!UICONTROL Store answers to a question]** ao criar o campo de entrada.
-Clique no link **[!UICONTROL New field...]** e forneça suas propriedades:
+To do this, select the **[!UICONTROL Store answers to a question]** option when creating the input field.
+Click the **[!UICONTROL New field...]** link and give its properties:

 ![](assets/s_ncs_admin_survey_new_space.png)